Released a Next.js-powered blog template featuring built-in post functionality!

 DATABASE_URL="mysql://[username]:[password]@[hostname]:[port]/[databasename]"

-Configuration of public.config.json file
+Configuration settings for the public.config.json file

 {